IMCTlab/ML-ethanol-optimization/README.md

 # ML-ethanol-optimization

 ## Description
-This repository represents the machine learning (ML) script used in the publication ""
+This repository represents the machine learning (ML) scripts used in the publication "Optimizing Ethanol Production in Saccharomyces cerevisiae at Ambient and Elevated Temperatures through Machine Learning-Guided Combinatorial Promoter Modifications"

 Overall, we used XGBoost to train the model for predicting ethanol production in combinatorial yeasts.
-We searched for suitable ML algorithms using the caret package, and XGBoost was used for comprehensive model training.
+We first searched for suitable ML algorithms using the caret package, and XGBoost was used for comprehensive model training.

 All analyses were performed under R version 4.1.1